teamwalnut/rescript-urql/README.md

 # 1. Clean any artifacts from previous builds.
 yarn clean

-# or
-npm run clean

 # 2. Rebuild the source.
 yarn build

-# or
-npm run build

 # 3. Clean example build and reinstall dependencies.
 cd examples/2-query
 yarn clean
 yarn

-# or
-nom run clean
-npm install
 ```

 Since we are `link`ing the examples' dependency on `reason-urql` to the `src` directory, it's important to clean builds between changes to prevent any stale or erroneous artifacts.